dmojdehi/AudioSequenceBuilder/README.markdown

 You'll also need to add:

 *	the [KissXML project](http://code.google.com/p/kissxml/)
+	*	I use the KissXML parser because you can modify the XML after you load it, which is very handy
+	*	You can use another parser, but you'll have to adjust the classnames in a few places.
-*	Apple's AVFoundation & CoreMedia libraries
+*	Apple's AVFoundation & CoreMedia frameworks